 LAVENDER ESSENTIAL OIL

 Lavender is another powerhouse of an oil that’s relatively inexpensive and has numerous uses.
-It is known for its calming properties and is often used as an aid for sleep.
+It is known for its calming properties and is a scent often used as a sleep aid.
 Lavender oil can also be used as a stress reliever and has been known to help ease anxiety and depression.
 In fact, there are over 500 studies on lavender showing its potential effectiveness for pain, PMS, postpartum depression, infections, and hyperactivity.
 Additionally, this oil can help heal cuts and scrapes, making it perfect to have on hand if you ever find yourself in need of some quick first aid.

 How to use lavender oil